Ricardo Gareca: Early career in Argentina

-Gareca started his managerial career with Talleres in 1996.
+Gareca started his managerial career with San Martin de Tucuman in 1995 Talleres in 1996.
 In 1997, he left the club to take over at Independiente, but results were not forthcoming and he returned to Talleres later that year.
 Gareca led Talleres to the Primera B Nacional (Argentine second division) championship in 1997–98, which earned them promotion to the Primera División.
 In 1999, he led them to their first major title, the Copa CONMEBOL, making them the first team in Argentina from outside the Buenos Aires and Santa Fe provinces to win an international competition.
 In 2000, Gareca joined Colón de Santa Fe, but soon returned to Talleres for a third spell with the club.

 In 2002, the former forward took over at Quilmes in the second division, and then in 2003 he became manager of Argentinos Juniors.
 Having led Argentinos to the brink of promotion, the club faced a playoff against Gareca's former team Quilmes, which they lost, missing out on promotion.